ruthyklein/PracticumProject/README.md

 - Proper data validation and error handling enhance user experience.
 - Deleted employees are logically removed, preserving historical data by changing their status to inactive.

-## Contributing

-Contributions to the project are welcome!
-Please follow the established coding standards and guidelines.
-Fork the repository, make your changes, and submit a pull request.

 ## Credits